TEF

 The adjudication order itself often contains the key

-A distinctive feature of this research programme is that the adjudication order itself often reproduces the company's own submissions about its group structure — including organisational charts and entity descriptions provided by the company.
-When compared against the same group's annual report, the inconsistency becomes visible within documents the company itself authored.
+A distinctive feature of this research programme is that the adjudication order itself often reproduces the corporate body's own submissions about its group structure — including organisational charts and entity descriptions provided by the corporate body.
+When compared against the same group's annual report, the inconsistency becomes visible within documents the corporate body itself authored.

-• Adjudication order reproduces company's own group structure submission
+• Adjudication order reproduces corporate body's own group structure submission

 • Annual report describes same entities with different functional scope

-• Gap is the governance question — sourced entirely from the company's own words
+• Gap is the governance question — sourced entirely from the corporate body's own words

 The Risk